islandskan/sigridureggertsdottir/README.md

 - 👋 Hi, I’m @sigridureggertsdottir
-- 👀 I’m interested in art, food, vintage monters, languages and tech.
+- 👀 I’m interested in tech, art, food, cats and vintage monsters.
 - 🌱 I’m currently learning HTML and CSS.
-- 💞️ I’m looking to collaborate on accessibility based or artistic projects.
+- 💞️ I’m looking to collaborate on accessibility based projects or experimental arts and tech projects.

 <!---
 sigridureggertsdottir/sigridureggertsdottir is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.